ipozdeev/it-skills-for-research/introduction.md

 ### cloud storage

-**Google Drive**, **Yandex.Disk**, **OneDrive** and **Dropbox** are decent solutions here, together offering about 45 Gb of free cloud storage space.
+Google Drive, Yandex.Disk, OneDrive and Dropbox are decent solutions here, together offering about 45 Gb of free cloud storage space.
 Data protection concerns apply though: the servers where your data is copied are located where you sometimes do not want sensitive (e.g. related to a private sector job) data to appear.

 ### collaboration